-Lebanon is more collectivistic than Western societies.
+Lebanon is more than many Western societies.
 Individuals often perceive themselves to be members of 'groups'.
 These groups reflect or come to define who its members are and often demand a high degree of loyalty.
 For example, the group’s interests usually supersede those of the individual, even if they conflict.
 Furthermore, group members expect to receive preferential treatment over anyone who is not part of the group.
 In return for this loyalty, an individual gains a sense of belonging, protection and unity.
-The American University in Beirut conducted a study that concluded Lebanese people generally feel their collectivist loyalty is strongest for their family.
-Their subsidiary group loyalties are then towards their religion, Lebanon as a nation, their ethnic group, and lastly – political party.
+The American University in Beirut conducted a study that concluded Lebanese people generally feel their loyalty is strongest for their family.
+Their subsidiary group loyalties are then towards their religion, Lebanon as a nation, their group, and lastly – political party.

-The Lebanese social hierarchy is stratified by class.
+The Lebanese social is stratified by class.
 Many of the differences in status are determined by wealth, which usually correlates along familial or religious lines.
 Those who are wealthy are usually distinguishable by their lavish clothes and belongings that they proudly display.
 People are generally comfortable interacting across the social classes.
 However, there is a clear social separation between those occupying the lowest status – beggars – and the rest of society.
-The cultural concept of ‘filial piety’ generally demands that elders receive the utmost respect from those younger than them, regardless of their social status.
+The cultural concept of ‘’ generally demands that elders receive the utmost respect from those younger than them, regardless of their social status.